sage-code/maj/alphabet.md

 * Letter  `c`  is alveolar affricate, like `zz` in "pizza";
 * Letter  `q`  is voiceless post-alveolar affricate like "ch" in "church";
 * Letter  `g`  is voiced velar fricative like `gu` in "guitar";
-* Letter  `h`  is voiced fricative glottal before vowels like "h" in "happy";
+* Letter  `h`  is voiced fricative glottal like "h" in "happy";

 ## Difficult sounds

-You should be familiar with most of these sounds if you speak English.
+You should be familiar with most of these sounds if you speak English, Italian or Romanian.
 However the sounds in Maj are associated differently with the letters.
-Next you will learn the rules to make Maj sounds.
+Next you will learn the rules to make more difficult Maj sounds.

 **Digraphs**